Look around Northern Michigan. One of the greatest American writers of the 20th century is closer than you think.

 “Dear Auntie Beth, Save a place at the table for me …,” Ernest Hemingway wrote to her from the Italian hospital where he was recovering after being wounded while serving in World War I. Sometime after she was through absorbing it, the woman that Hemingway called Auntie Beth tucked away the note from the summer kid from Chicago who’d bunked in the Pinehurst Inn’s back shed that past summer.
 Seventy-seven years later, long after Liz Dilworth’s death, the postcard surfaced from the depths of the old cottage’s attic.

-Last spring, on a visit to Pinehurst Inn (now a private home) while in Northern Michigan for a Traverse City National Writers Series appearance, Paula McLain—author of The Paris Wife about Hemingway’s first wife, Hadley—read the postcard aloud for our Traverse Magazine/MyNorth.com videographer, Kris Riley.
+Last spring, on a visit to Pinehurst Inn (now a private home) while in Northern Michigan for a Traverse City National Writers Series appearance, Paula McLain—author of The Paris Wife about Hemingway’s first wife, Hadley—read the postcard aloud for our Traverse Magazine/MyNorth.com videographer, Kris Riley (watch the video!).
 In that ancient clapboard cottage, so suffused with memories of the young Hemingway, McLain’s clear enunciation of his clean phrases dissolved the decades into that magnificent Hemingway cosmic wrinkle that seems to gather more, not less, energy with the years.

 The spell was cemented several hours later when McLain stood in Windemere, the Hemingway family cottage on Walloon Lake, graciously invited by Hemingway’s nephew Ernest Hemingway Mainland.
 There, Ernie showed us where Grace Hemingway tracked her children’s heights on the frame of the door to the back porch: “When I saw how he [Hemingway] shot up between the ages of 14 and 17, I actually got chills.
 A physical manifestation of his coming of age,” McLain says.